History of the Queensland Police: 2025

-On 11 February 2025 the Minister for Police, Dan Purdie, announced an independent review into the structure and operations of the Service, and placed promotions of senior officers on hold; whilst the new Commissioner has still to complete his first twelve months, at a time when Victoria Police officers put in a vote of no confidence on their Commissioner, followed by Northern Territory Correctional Services' Commissioner.
+On 11 February 2025, the Minister for Police, Dan Purdie, announced an independent review into the structure and operations of the Service, and placed promotions of senior officers on hold; whilst the new Commissioner has still to complete his first twelve months, at a time when Victoria Police officers put in a vote of no confidence on their Commissioner, followed by Northern Territory Correctional Services' Commissioner.
 However, it was noted there was no terms of reference provided for the review, no official cabinet or ministerial statement released, had no diversity of membership (being conducted by three former Service senior officers), and was just another of many recent reviews: 2013 restructure by the then-Commissioner, 2019 external review indicating the restructure failed most performance criteria, 2022 commission of inquiry into police culture regarding domestic violence, the 2023 external review into the problematic 2021 Service Delivery Redesign Project, 2023 Queensland Audit Office report about resource deployment and narrow short-term focus, and the 2024 Queensland Human Rights Commission report.

 The resulting 128-page review made 65 recommendations, found significant officer burn-out, limited wellbeing support, impeding non-core responsibilities, and high attrition among the younger-serving officers.
 Another organisational restructure was going to be undertaken.
 (For previous restructures, see entries for July 2013, November 2016, and February 2020.)

+In November 2025, the coronial findings from the December 2022 Wieambilla shootings were released with ten recommendations, including mandatory mental health checks for intending weapons licence applicants, more training for Triple Zero operators, improved interagency information sharing, and review of police drone capabilities.
+There was also a concern about radio blackspots.

+"Campaign 300" was a transport department initiative launched in January 2007, to reduce the state road toll to under 300 deaths annually.
+Actions included more speed cameras, roadside drug testing, audible line markings, double demerit points for repeat speed offenders, and drink driver vehicle impoundment.
+Complaints were being made by November 2025 of a 50% drop in police road safety enforcement over the recent five years, which was attributed to a "stretched workforce", and changed driver behaviour since COVID-19.
+The lack of roadside breath tests were noted, where it was expected to be one test per licensed driver annually.
+This resulted in a sixteen-year high in the annual Queensland road toll.
+Electronic scooter and electronic bikes were starting to feature in the fatalities.

+There was ongoing discontent within the police officer union membership about a negotiated pay deal with the Service and the government in July and persisting to November 2025, with lack of recognition and compensation for the role.
+In December 2025 a Queensland Industrial Relations Commission submission was made by the commissioned officers union stating the Commissioner had not followed position appointments based on merit, but through favouritism.
+It was already noted in April 2025 of the "low morale, decreasing trust in leadership", whilst the public confidence in the state police by October 2025 was at a ten-year low.